bruinxiong/Densenet.mxnet/README.md

 For this part, before you want to train your model, please read the suggestion from [Wei Wu](https://github.com/tornadomeet/ResNet) first.
 In his page, there is a very detailed information about how to prepare your data.

-When you finised data preparation, please make sure the data locates the same folder of source codes. then you can run the training cmd just like this (here, I use 4 gpus for training):
+When you finised data preparation, please make sure the data locates the same folder of source codes.
+You also need to change path of path_imgrec in line 92 and line 116 of train_densenet.py.
+Then you can run the training cmd just like this (here, I use 4 gpus for training):

 python -u train_densenet.py --data-dir data/imagenet --data-type imagenet --depth 169 --batch-size 128 --growth-rate 32 --drop-out 0 --reduction 0.5 --gpus=6,7,8,9